Ancient Macedonians: Ancient sources on the Macedonian people

-Isocrates defended Philip's Greek origins but did not think the same of his people.
-He wrote, "He (Perdiccas I) left the Greek world alone completely, but he desired to hold the kingship in Macedonia; for he understood that Greeks are not accustomed to submit themselves to monarchy whereas others are incapable of living their lives without domination of this sort ... for he alone of the Greeks deemed it fit to rule over an ethnically unrelated population".
-On the other hand, Michael Cosmopoulos reports that Isocrates clearly states that the Macedonians were Greeks.
+Isocrates defended Philip's Greek origins but perhaps did not think the same of his people.
+In Hall's version, he wrote, "He (Perdiccas I) left the Greek world alone completely, but he desired to hold the kingship in Macedonia; for he understood that Greeks are not accustomed to submit themselves to monarchy whereas others are incapable of living their lives without domination of this sort ... for he alone of the Greeks deemed it fit to rule over an ethnically unrelated population".
+On the other hand, Michael Cosmopoulos reports that Isocrates clearly states that the Macedonians were Greeks, as in George Norlin's translation, Isocrates describes Perdiccas' people as being rather of "kindred race" with the Greeks.
 Nevertheless, Philip named the federation of Greek states he created with Macedon at its head—nowadays referred to as the League of Corinth—as simply "The Hellenes" (i.e. Greeks).
 The Macedonians were granted two seats in the exclusively Greek Great Amphictyonic League in 346 BC when the Phocians were expelled.
 Badian sees it as a personal honour awarded to Phillip and not to the Macedonian people as a whole.
-Aeschines said that Phillip's father Amyntas III joined other Greeks in the Panhellenic congress of the Lacedaemonian allies, also known as the "Congress of Sparta", in a vote to help Athens recover possession of Amphipolis.
+Aeschines said that Phillip's father Amyntas III joined other Greeks in the Panhellenic congress of the Lacedaemonian allies, known as the "Congress of Sparta", in a vote to help Athens recover possession of Amphipolis.
+The list of theorodokoi (sacred envoy-receivers whose duty was to host and assist the theoroi ("viewers") before the Panhellenic games and festivals), was listing Greek cities and tribes, to which the major Panhellenic sanctuaries sent theoroi in Epidaurus.
+Amyntas' son and Phillip's older brother, Perdiccas III of Macedon, served as theorodokos in the Panhellenic Games that took place in Epidaurus around 360/359 BC.